domschl/WinSteamOnMac/README.md

 That's all that's needed for an update.
 Below information applies only to the initial installation.

+#### Update trouble

 If steam doesn't start after an update:

 - have _patience_!
 First startup of steam seems to take several minutes.
 Sometimes a huge error-box displayed.
+Click on the box to make sure it has active input focus and press `Enter` to make it vanish.
-When asked, select 'restart Steam' as response to possible errors.
+-  When asked, select 'restart Steam' as response to possible errors.
 In many cases, the steam client at some point does appear!
 - try to re-install steam: `WINEPREFIX=/Users/your-user-name/Win10 /usr/local/opt/game-porting-toolkit/bin/wine64 SteamSetup.exe` (replace `your-user-name`), or:
 - completely remove your homebrew x86 installation at `/usr/local/` and start over.

+#### Problems after Steam Client self-update

+- Self-update of steam client gets stuck.
+Wait for things to 'settle', then restart your computer to eliminate old rogue processes.
+It might be necessary to manually kill `wine64-preloader` instances before a restart is possible.
+After restart, the Steam Client update should work fine.

 ### Continue installation